japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-DataStreamWriter.md

 queryName(queryName: String): DataStreamWriter[T]
 ----

-`queryName` sets the name of a link:spark-sql-streaming-StreamingQuery.adoc[streaming query].
+`queryName` sets the name of a link:spark-sql-streaming-StreamingQuery.md[streaming query].

 Internally, it is just an additional <<option, option>> with the key `queryName`.